musana-engineering/musana.engineering.github.io/_posts/2017-04-06-platform-engineering-on-k8s-part1.markdown

 ### Laying the foundation
 In this first part of the series, we'll focus on setting up the foundational infrastructure and services required for our internal developer platform implementation.

-Our foundational infrastructure requirements have been defined using Terraform's declarative language.
-This includes provisioning a Kubernetes cluster, configuring networking and security settings, and setting up any necessary storage.
+We'll start by defining our infrastructure requirements using Terraform's declarative language.
+This includes provisioning a Kubernetes cluster, configuring networking and security settings, and setting up any necessary storage or database resources.

-### Architecture
+- ### Architecture